EPCCed/edat/docs/tasks.md

 source | int | The rank of the process that sent this event event_id | char * | The Event IDentifier (EID)

 All transitory tasks that have been scheduled must be executed before the code can terminate.
-Note that you should *not* free the event payload data provided to the task function as this will be done automatically by the EDAT runtime upon task completion.
+Note that you should *not* free the event structure or payload data provided to the task function as this will be done automatically by the EDAT runtime upon task completion.

 ```c
 #include "edat.h"